theniceguy8731/EKC-Hypothesis-Regression-Study/README.md

 - **Details:** Identified significant gaps in nitrate values, with 4612 out of 11651 data points missing.
 Some states had more than 70% of their data missing.
 Decisions on how to handle these missing values were crucial for the integrity of the analysis.
 - **Approaches:**
   - **Complete Case Analysis:** Created one dataset where all missing data points were dropped.
   - **Mean Imputation:** Formed a second dataset where missing values were replaced with the state-wise means for each respective state.
+And states with more than 66% of missing data were excluded.
   - **District Level Mean Imputation:** Created a third dataset where districts with more than 66% missing data were excluded, and remaining missing points were imputed using district-level averages.

 #### Outlier Detection and Management